lexandro/codeeval/README.md

-codeeval
+CodeEval
 ========

-Solutions for CodeEval challanges
+Solutions for CodeEval challenges